-Hot rods first appeared in the late 1930s in Southern California, where people competed with modified cars on dry lake beds northeast of Los Angeles, under the rules of the Southern California Timing Association (SCTA), among other groups.
-The hot rod is a staple of American history.
+Hot rods have been a staple of American culture since they first appeared in the late 1930s in Southern California.
+People competed with modified cars on dry lake beds northeast of Los Angeles, under the rules of the Southern California Timing Association (SCTA) and other groups.
 Often called a street rod, a Hot Rod is a classic American car with an oversized engine modified for speed.
-It is this powerful engine that gave the hot rod its name.
+It is this powerful engine that gave the hot rod its name, as it comes from the connecting rods of the high-powered or “hot” engine.Veda was “the glue that held hot rodding together during the war years,” according to Hot Rod cartoonist Tom Medley.